 - Wrongful death

-These types of injuries can have permanent damage for the patient, leaving them with physical disability, psychological and emotional trauma and financial hardships.
-When the injury was caused by negligence, the victim or their family has the right to file for a medical malpractice lawsuit to cover their damages from the plastic surgery that went wrong.
+When the injury was caused by negligence, the victim or their family has the right to file a medical malpractice lawsuit against the cosmetic surgeon to cover their damages from plastic surgery procedures that went wrong.

 Chicago Plastic Surgery Malpractice Lawyers

-An error during a plastic surgery procedure can result in a permanent deformity or death.
-Rosenfeld Injury Lawyers LLC represents individuals and families in medical malpractice cases involving errors made before, during or after plastic surgery procedures.
+Cosmetic surgery errors can result in permanent deformities or death.
+Rosenfeld Injury Lawyers, LLC represents individuals and families in medical malpractice cases involving errors made before, during, or after plastic surgery procedures.

 Our office has a network of doctors who can evaluate your case to determine where the errors were made.
-Call us for a complementary case evaluation without cost or obligation to discuss a successful outcome to a cosmetic procedure claim.
+Call us for a complimentary case evaluation without cost or obligation to discuss a successful outcome to a cosmetic procedure claim.